Nikabad: Population

-At the time of the 2006 National Census, the city's population was 4,164 in 1,156 households, when it was capital of Jarqavieh Sofla District (Note: Renamed the Central District of Jarqavieh County) of Isfahan County.
+At the time of the 2006 National Census, the city's population was 4,164 in 1,156 households, when it was in Jarqavieh Sofla District (Note: Renamed the Central District of Jarqavieh County) of Isfahan County.
 The following census in 2011 counted 4,303 people in 1,327 households.
 The 2016 census measured the population of the city as 4,364 people in 1,442 households.

-In 2021, the district was separated from the county in the establishment of Jarqavieh County.
+In 2021, the district was separated from the county in the establishment of Jarqavieh County and renamed the Central District.

 Notable people

 Prominent Iranian cleric brothers Hassan Sanei and Yousef Saanei are from Nikabad.